pieces-app/soc-II-policy/policies/Data Management Policy/data-management-policy-2025.md

 We maintain the following evidence to demonstrate compliance:
 - Data inventories with classification labels and owners.
-- Access reviews and attestations for Confidential/Restricted systems; audit logs retained ≥ 365 days.
+- Access reviews and attestations for Confidential/Restricted systems; audit logs for internal compliance purposes retained ≥ 365 days.
+Customer-facing security & access logs are retained for a minimum of 90 days per the *Legal & Security Policies (Customer-Facing)*.
 - Backup and restore test records (quarterly) and retention configurations (35-day backups).
 - Certificates of Destruction (≥ 7 years) for sanitized/destroyed devices and media.
 - Vendor assessments, DPAs, and documented retention/disposal controls for processors.